Mission Statement

 Pre Med Students

-The Center of Excellence in Diversity in Medical Education (COEDME) offers select programs, activities, and events for premedical students throughout the year.
+The Office of Diversity in Medical Education (ODME) offers select programs, activities, and events for premedical students throughout the year.

 Faculty